bgkendall/qmk_firmware/keyboards/40percentclub/gherkin/keymaps/bgkendall/readme.md

 way as key layouts, including layer switching.
 The encoder has the following behaviour on the different layers (anti-clockwise/clockwise):

- 1. Colemak — cursor right/left or up/down (axis is toggled by FUNCTION+F or META+Y)
+ 1. AVERAK — cursor right/left or up/down (axis is toggled by FUNCTION+F or META+Y)
  2. QWERTY — cursor right/left or up/down (axis is toggled by FUNCTION+G or META+O)
  3. NUMBER — display brightness up/down
  4. SYMBOL_CM — volume up/down